-Employees are responsible for securing the College building, office, room, equipment, and other keys assigned to them for work-related reasons.
-Costs incurred by the institution as the result of unauthorized or misuse of College property, such as, but not limited to, personal telephone calls, will be recovered from the responsible employee.
+Employees are responsible for securing the University building, office, room, equipment, and other keys assigned to them for work-related reasons.
+Costs incurred by the institution as the result of unauthorized or misuse of University property, such as, but not limited to, personal telephone calls, will be recovered from the responsible employee.
 Personal calls must be avoided at all times except for emergencies.
-An employee may not use institutional phones for personal long-distance calls unless he/she is charging them to his/her home telephone number at the time of making the call or securing a personal access code whereby charges will be sent directly to his/her home.
+An employee may not use institutional phones for personal long-distance calls unless they are charging them to their home telephone number at the time of making the call or securing a personal access code whereby charges will be sent directly to their home.